 The truth is that the amount of non-verbal communication depends on the country.
 Many of us in Western cultures revere gestures.
 Take a walk through any art gallery; the Thinker, the Last Supper, the Sistine Chapel, all these tehe stories without written words.

 One of my biggest faux pas gestures as a kid was to give my grandmother the big thumbs up (woot, woot) signal, not realizing that where she was from that was akin to giving her the middle finger.
 Sorry grandma.

 On the opposite side of the planet, Eastern cultures seem to put more value on the spoken word; being polite and respectful most times means being stiff as a board.
 So how can you, who speaks equal amounts through hands, face, and speech, interact with Japanese people without making them think you are a lunatic for flailing your arms?

-So I covered in a previous post (The Quirks of Spoken Japanese) that Japanese tend to replace an object’s name with “this” or “that” and extend their hand towards the subject.
+So I covered in a previous post (The Quirks of Spoken Japanese) that the Japanese tend to replace an object’s name with “this” or “that” and extend their hand towards the subject.
 You can use this gesture too, but make sure you don’t point with just your index finger.
 Pointing with your index finger is rude, and seen as too direct.
-In those cases keep an open hand, like a karate chop, and point all your fingers at the place or person.
+In those cases, keep an open hand, like karate chops, and point all your fingers at the place or person.
 Oddly, it is fine to point to yourself with your index finger.